-No sentence of whipping shall be executed by Certain 258. instalments, and none of the following persons shall be punishable with whipping ---- persons not punishable with whipping
+- 258. No sentence of whipping shall be executed by installments, and none of the following persons shall be punishable with whipping - (a) females; - (b) males sentenced to death; - (c) males whom the Court considers to be more than 50 years of age.

-(a) females;

-(b) males sentenced to death;

-(c) males whom the Court considers to be more than 50 years of age.